eclipse-vertx/vert.x/core_manual_js.md

 * `dataHandler(handler)`: set a handler which will receive data from the `ReadStream`.
 As data arrives the handler will be passed a Buffer.
 * `pause()`: pause the handler.
 When paused no data will be received in the `dataHandler`.
 * `resume()`: resume the handler.
 The handler will be called if any data arrives.
-* `exceptionHandler(handler)`: Will be called if an exception occurs on the `ReadStream`.
+* `exceptionHandler(handler)`: The handler will be called if an exception occurs on the `ReadStream`.
-* `endHandler(handler)`: Will be called when end of stream is reached.
+* `endHandler(handler)`: The handeler will be called when end of stream is reached.
 This might be when EOF is reached if the `ReadStream` represents a file, or when end of request is reached if it's an HTTP request, or when the connection is closed if it's a TCP socket.

 ## WriteStream